Real Estate Q&A Series

 1. Who files: The remainderman or life tenant.
 Where: Civil action in Superior Court in the North Carolina county where the property sits; estate‑related issues tied to an elective life estate may be addressed first with the Clerk of Superior Court in the estate file.
 What: Complaint for declaratory relief and/or waste, request for injunction or accounting; in tax matters, a redemption payment to the county tax office.
 When: File as soon as nonpayment or waste is discovered; tax interest and enforcement can escalate quickly each year.

-2. Request interim relief if needed (e.g., order requiring the life tenant to pay taxes/insurance, authorize emergency repairs, or permit the remainderman to pay and receive reimbursement).
+2. Request interim relief if needed (e.g., order requiring the life tenant to pay taxes/insurance, authorize emergency repairs, or permit the remainderman to pay and seek reimbursement).
 Courts may enter temporary orders on short notice if the property is at risk.

 3. Obtain a final order allocating responsibilities, resolving reimbursements or liens, and addressing any ongoing obligations (e.g., proof of insurance, timelines for repairs).
 Expect timing to vary by county and docket.